quiknode-labs/x402-payments/README.md

 ![Coverage](./coverage/coverage.svg)

-Ruby gem for generating signed payment headers and links using the x402 protocol.
+Ruby gem for generating signed payment HTTP headers and links using the [x402 protocol](https://www.x402.org/).

 Supports USDC payments on Base, Avalanche, and other EVM networks with EIP-712 signing.

 ## Installation